MachukIvan/caesar-cipher-cli/README.md

 ```bash
 node caesar-cli -s 4 -a encode
 ```
-You can create *input.txt* and *output.txt* in the root folder and use them as the input value and the result:
+You can create *input.txt* and *output.txt* in the app folder and use them as the input value and the result:
 ```bash
 node caesar-cli -s 4 -i ./input.txt -o ./output.txt -a encode
 ```